MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md

 Use the **Window Controls Overlay** section to emulate window controls for Windows, Linux, and macOS.

-For more information about the Window Controls Overlay, see [Display content in the title bar](../../progressive-web-apps-chromium/how-to/window-controls-overlay.md).
+For more information about the Window Controls Overlay, see [Display content in the title bar using Window Controls Overlay](../../progressive-web-apps-chromium/how-to/window-controls-overlay.md).

 <!-- ====================================================================== -->